-The Yorkshire Tea Loaf is a delicious fruity loaf that has a moist texture.
-In this recipe, the fruit is soaked in Yorkshire Tea for at least 4 hours or overnight if you wish and is usually enjoyed on its own or with a slice of creamy, crumbly Wensleydale cheese.
-You will often find a few slices of Tea Bread included in many Afternoon Tea menus.
+An easy to make Fat Free Yorkshire Tea Loaf Fruit Cake Recipe with a moist texture.
+In this recipe, the fruit is soaked in Yorkshire Tea for at least 4 hours or overnight if you wish and is usually enjoyed on its own or with a slice of creamy, crumbly slab of Wensleydale cheese.
+You will often find a few thick slices of Tea Bread included in many Afternoon Tea menus.

 This light and fruity Yorkshire Fruit Loaf is a staple in our house.
 So too is this Marmalade Tea Loaf.
 It is so easy to prepare the fruit for soaking overnight or early in the morning if you want to make something to eat later in the day.
 It is a much lighter alternative to this Rich Fruit Cake and keeps really well for up to a couple of weeks when well wrapped.